jemiyoariyo75/jemiyoariyo75/README.md

 - 👋 Hi, I’m @jemiyoariyo75
 - 👀 I’m interested in programming and graphic design
-- 🌱 I’m currently learning new rammes to add to my experience
+- 🌱 I’m currently learning new programmes to add to my experience
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach m ....